Pressio/pressio-demoapps/README.md

 ```

 ## Python bindings
-Requires CMake > 3.18.0 and a C++ compiler with C++14 support, but should be as easy as:
+Requires CMake > 3.18.0, a C++ compiler with C++14 support, and should be as easy as:

 ```
 git clone --recursive git@github.com:Pressio/pressio-demoapps.git